 This is a trend in British politics which makes uncomfortable reading for many of the tribal inhabitants of Westminster.
 In the 1960s, just under half the population had a ‘very strong attachment’ to a single political party but this has declined to below 20 per cent in the 2000s.
 Indeed, the YouGov poll found that just 18 per cent agreed with the following statement: “One political party comes close to reflecting my views and values; I am strongly opposed to all of the others.”

 This finding is reflected in the behaviour of voters who are becoming increasingly fickle and indecisive.
 31 per cent of those who voted in 2005 voted for a different party in 2010 while in 2010, 40 per cent of voters only made their mind up during the month before the election.

 The ippr document rebuts one the key claims made by David Cameron by showing that “two-thirds of British voters say they think AV is ‘fairly’ or ‘very easy’ to understand.”
 In yesterday’s News of the World, David Cameron wrote:

 “AV is too complex.
 Today we stick a cross in the box and the candidate with the most votes wins.
 Simple.

 “But under AV you can vote for many different people in different orders.
 Do we want a system only a few number crunchers in Westminster understand?”

 The report also finds that AV will reduce the fear of wated votes and make elections more competitive by, ‘”[creating] more uncertainty, which is good for democracy”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.